-This light informs you of a problem with the Electronic Throttle Control system.
-If a problem is detected the light will come on while the engine is running.
+23. Electronic Throttle Control (ETC) Warning Light - If Equipped engine is running.
 Cycle the ignition key when the vehicle has completely stopped and the gear selector is placed in the P (Park) position.
 The light should turn off.
 If the light remains lit with the engine running your vehicle will usually be drivable, however, see your dealer for service as soon as possible.
 If the light is flashing when the engine is running, immediate service is required and you may experience reduced performance, an elevated/rough idle or engine stall and your vehicle may require towing.
 The light will come on when the ignition is first turned on and remain on briefly as a bulb check.
 If the light does not come on during starting, have the system checked by an authorized dealer.